syncfusion-content/xamarin.android-docs/xamarin-android/SfSunburstChart/Getting-Started.md

 ---
 # Getting Started

-This section explains you the steps required to populate the sunburst chart with data, data labels, legends and title.
+This section explains you the steps required to populate the sunburst chart with data, data labels, legend and title.
 This section covers only the minimal features that you need to know to get started with the sunburst chart.

 ## Reference Essential Studio components in your solution